 Our Homeowner Relations team conducts an extensive screening process and chooses homeowners based on their need for affordable housing, their ability to repay a Habitat mortgage and their willingness to partner with Habitat.

 This is not a give-away program.
 In addition to monthly mortgage payments, each homeowner family invests hundreds of hours of their own labor, called “sweat equity,” into the building of their house and the houses of others.

 Our volunteers—both skilled and unskilled—come as individuals or with groups from schools, churches, unions or businesses in our community.
 Construction becomes a cooperative effort involving these volunteer workers and the future homeowners.

-Financial support comes from individuals, corporations, foundations, churches…and monies are also raised by special events held throughout the year.
+Financial support for Morris Habitat for Humanity comes from individuals, corporations, foundations, churches…and monies are also raised by special events held throughout the year.